mabdinur/starterprojectspring/README.md

 ### Create a distributed trace

-By default Spring Boot runs a Tomcat server on the port 8080.
+By default Spring Boot runs a Tomcat server on port 8080.
 This tutorial assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
 This is because we hard coded the SecondService end point in FirstServiceController.SecondServiceUrl.
 To run SecondServiceApplication on port 8081 include `server.port=8081` in the resources/application.properties file.

 Run both the FirstService and SecondService projects in terminal or using an IDE (ex.
 Eclipse).
 The end point for FirstService should be `http://localhost:8080/message` and `http://localhost:8081/time` for SecondService.
 Type both urls in a browser and ensure you receive a 200 response.